desihub/prospect/README.md

 * Shows TARGETID and targeting bits from DESI_TARGET, MWS_TARGET,
   and BGS_TARGET.
 * Highlight common emission / absorption lines.
+* Display imaging of target.
+* Buttons for saving visual inspection results before moving to next target.

 ## Added here but not in the original inspector